GareArc/AutoDav/README.md

 - **WebDAV Authentication**: The WebDAV username and password are configured in the .env file and are different from the Filebrowser credentials.
 - **Certbot Setup**: Ensure you set up Certbot correctly if you plan to use HTTPS.
+- **Permission Issue**: If you encounter any permission issues, please ensure that all folders and files within `./volumes/webdav/data` are correctly owned by the user and group `82:82`.

 ## Related Projects and Credits